 Using true or predicted PM10 and true LBW status of mothers, we estimated health effects of LBW, and computed properties of health effect estimates (βsim) over 1,000 simulations to evaluate accuracy of effect estimates depending on different scenarios for data availability, exposure prediction methods, and pollution environments.
 These properties include bias (11000sim=11000(βsim-β)), root mean square error (RMSE) (11000sim=11000(βsim-β)2), average of standard error (ASE) (11000sim=11000Var(βsim)), and coverage probability (CP) ( 11000sim=11000Ind[βsim-1.96×Var(βsim)≤β≤βsim+1.96×Varβsim), where Ind[condition]=1 if the condition is true, and Ind[condition]=0 otherwise.
 RMSE and ASE indicate the uncertainty of effect estimates on average, while CP presents the probability of including the true effect estimate within estimated 95% confidence intervals.
 In addition, to explore the impact of data availability and prediction approaches on statistical power to detect the true association, we computed the relevant true positive rate, which is the ratio of the number of simulations that provide significantly positive effect estimates (p-value < 0.05) to the number of significant simulations under fully known individual PM10 measurements.

+Figure S1 Summary flow charts of our simulation study that consists of three sequential categories: (1) Data analysis and Parameter Acquisition; (12) Simulate environmental scenarios; (23) Data availability conditions and exposure assessment; and (34) Health effect estimation.
+Details are provided throughout our METHOD section.